Frequently Asked Questions

 This is probably the most important question that anyone asks me.
 I’m not a traditionally trained dietician or a licensed therapist, which is important for some people.
 I believe that the life you live every day becomes your education and life experience supersedes your degree program.

-I was diagnosed with Celiac Disease fifteen years ago and eliminated dairy and sugar from my diet three years ago.
+I was diagnosed with Celiac Disease seventeen years ago and eliminated dairy and sugar from my diet seven years ago.
 I also have uncommon food allergies, which make it even harder for me to eat outside of my home.
 When I was diagnosed with Celiac Disease, my doctor offhandedly told me to eliminate gluten because I had a genetic marker.
 He wasn’t quite sure if I’d ever develop it, but assured me that it was important to stop eating all of the food I was used to eating.
 It took almost two years to finally get the gluten out of my life.
-Nobody was familiar with Celiac back then and I found myself subsisting on hummus and corn chips.
+Nobody was familiar with Celiac Disease back then and I found myself subsisting on hummus and corn chips.
 I had no idea what to eat and I had nobody to ask.

 Today, it’s much easier to find gluten free food, but that doesn’t necessarily mean it’s any easier to change your diet.
-I’ve watched the evolution of that natural food movement and feel confident that I can help you and/or your family members navigate any type of dietary restriction.
+I’ve watched the evolution of the natural food movement and feel confident that I can help you and/or your family members navigate any type of dietary restriction.
 A word of warning, though, it’s hard.
-Family members and friends will either forget about the food restrictions or they will act as if it isn’t a big deal.
+Family members and friends might forget about the food restrictions or they will act as if it isn’t a big deal.
 I know this because I’ve lived it and have had to help my children live a gluten and dairy free life.